ScottHaney/Eigen.jl/README.md

 result.eigenvector #eigenvector

 #To tell if the iterative algorithm terminated due to finding a result that is within a desired residual
-#just check isvalid.
+#just check isverified.
 If it is false that means that the iterative algorithm terminated due to it reaching
 #a maximum iteration limit and the result is not known to be within any predefined residual.
 If it is true
 #then the algorithm terminated because it found a result that is within the requested residual

-result.isvalid
+result.isverified
 ```